 Load bank manufacturers today are responding to demand with units that are more compact, integrate with other systems, offer better controls, and meet tougher environmental regulations.
-We tackle some of the toughest electrical, control and physical space requirements with our unique designs.
+We tackle some of the toughest electrical, control, and physical space requirements with our unique designs.
 Do you see room for improvement with your resistors?
 Better response?
 Longer life?
 Do you have tough space requirements?
 Do you need something better suited to your airflows?
 Decades of custom heater design experience await your next project.

 Tell us about your project in our detailed contact form.

-What is a Load Bank?
+What is the Purpose of a Load Bank?

 The purpose of a load bank is to either add a controlled electrical load to a situation as in the case of ‘wet stacking’ prevention or to simulate electrical loads normally created by other units such as servers.
-They mimic the “real” load that a power source will see in a real world application.
+They mimic the “real” load that a power source will see in a real-world application.
 A load bank provides a contained and controllable load, which is different from an operational load that is likely to have random qualities and be less predictable.

 Load banks are used in many places for a variety of purposes: